Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Exploring Inductive Bias for Unsupervised C-S Disentanglement

-\textbf{Information bottleneck.} ~\citet{burgess2018understanding} propose improving the disentanglement by controlling the capacity increment.
+\textbf{Information bottleneck.} Burgess et al.~\cite{burgess2018understanding} propose improving the disentanglement by controlling the capacity increment.
 This motivated us to control the information bottleneck capacity of content and style to help to avoid leakage.
-This loss is denoted as $\mathcal{L_{IB}}$.
-The details of this loss are provided in Appendix C.
+We introduce an information bottleneck given by

+where $C_s$ and $C_c$ are the information capacity controlling the amount of information of the content and style, respectively.
+During training, $C_s$ and $C_c$ increase linearly.
+The rate of increase is controlled by the increase steps and the maximum value.
+By controlling the increase rate, the content is forced to encode information first so that the learning process is more consistent with our assumptions.

 \textbf{Full objective.} Therefore, our full objective is